shreelatha064-glitch/CodeOrbit_ImageClassification/README.md

 ## Internship Project

-This project was completed as part of my **CodeOrbit Internship** in Artificial Intelligence / Machine Learning.
+This project was completed as part of my **CodeOrbit Internship** in Artificial Intelligence.

 ## GitHub Repository